silvermadison/my-coe332-hws/homework08/README.md

 # Homework 08 - Gene API with Kubernetes and Images
 ## Objective
-The purpose of this assignment is to practice software design including Kubernetes, Redis, REST APIs (Representational State Transfer Application Programming Interfaces), the Flask Application, creating routes in Flask using type annotations and docstrings, working with complex JSON data, and containerization.
+The purpose of this assignment is to practice software design including plotting data, Kubernetes, Redis, REST APIs (Representational State Transfer Application Programming Interfaces), the Flask Application, creating routes in Flask using type annotations and docstrings, working with complex JSON data, and containerization.

 ## Contents